The three main types of rock are:

 As bits of minerals settle into layers over thousands of years, the weight of water and the layers of sediment above press down and cement the minerals into sedimentary rock

-1. Large rocks breaking up into smaller pieces (sediment) – This process is weathering
+1. Large rocks break up into smaller pieces (sediment) – This process is weathering

-2. The pieces of broken rock get transported when by wind, water, etc. – This process is transportation
+2. The pieces of broken rock are transported by natural forces, such as wind and water. – This process is transportation

-3. The pieces then settle in layers at the bottom of the ocean – This is called deposition.
+3. The pieces then settle in layers at the bottom of the ocean – This is deposition

-4. The weights sediments above and the water squashes the sediment together – This process is known as compaction.
+4. The weight of the water and layers of sediment above squash the sediment below – This process is known as compaction

 Here is the order of the whole process to form sedimentary rocks: